metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The type of the variable's value.
 Typically shown in the UI when hovering over the value.
 	Type string `json:"type,omitempty"`

-	// Properties of a variable that can be used to determine how to render the variable in the UI.
-Format of the string value: TBD.
-	Kind string `json:"kind,omitempty"`

-	// Optional evaluatable name of this variable which can be passed to the 'EvaluateRequest' to fetch the variable's value.
-	EvaluateName string `json:"evaluateName,omitempty"`

-	// If variablesReference is > 0, the variable is structured and its children can be retrieved by passing variablesReference to the VariablesRequest.
-	VariablesReference int `json:"variablesReference"`
 } // struct Variable

 ```